 - One argument against electric cars was that they would still be contributed to pollution since much of California's energy was produced by burning coal.
 While that is partially true, overall emissions from driving an electric car would still be lower.

 - Older Than They Think: As the film points out, electric cars existed in the early 1900s, and at one point outsold gasoline cars, before easy petroleum, mass production, and the electric starter propelled gasoline cars to the forefront.

 - "Ray of Hope" Ending: While the cancellation of the EV1 program may have stopped mass produced electric vehicles for a time, converted EVs, prototypes like the Tesla Roadster, and looming energy and climate limits would mean the electric car would return.
 This renaissance was later explored in Revenge of the Electric Car.

 - Southern-Fried Genius: S. David Freeman, the Chattanooga-born head of the Tennessee Valley Authority, a public advocate for green energy.

 - Spiritual Successor: The EV1 was this to the Impact concept car, which was a successor to the solar-powered Sunraycer.
-The Chevy Volt is considered a descendant of the EV1.
+The now-discontinued Chevy Volt, a plug-in hybrid with a small gas engine, and its successor, the all-electric Chevy Bolt, are considered descendants of the EV1.